 Greatly increase diversity

 The cybersecurity profession stands to profit greatly from diversity across many sectors.
 The number of women in the field is only 11% globally, according to the Women in Cybersecurity report by the Center for Cyber Safety and Education and Executive Women’s Forum on Information Security, Risk Management and Privacy.
 In North America, women constitute only 14% of cybersecurity professionals.
-The percentage is even lower for African Americans, who comprise 3% of information security analysts in the U.S., per Bureau of Labor Statistics figures.
+The percentage is even lower for African Americans, who comprise 3% of information security analysts in the United States, per Bureau of Labor Statistics figures.
 Training and recruiting more women and people of color could help alleviate the skills gap.
-Interestingly, many of what society traditionally considers “feminine” traits are highly valuable in cybersecurity—collaboration, teamwork, and creativity, to name a few.

 Automate routine functions